 A data source is a logical object that represents the database where your source data is stored.
 To integrate your database into GoodData Cloud, you connect it to a workspace.
-The connection is protected via the same encryption as any other integration with the GoodData Cloud.
-To help securely connect your data source, you should create a separate set of credentials, whitelist them so that the database is accessible only from the secure environment of GoodData Cloud, and allow access to only the data that is required to be accessible from GoodData Cloud.
-Comprehensive guidance for setup is available in GoodData product documentation.
+The connection is protected via the same encryption as any other integration with GoodData Cloud.
+To help securely connect your data source, you should create a separate set of credentials, IP whitelist them so that the database is accessible only from the secure environment of GoodData Cloud, and allow access to only the data required to be accessible from GoodData Cloud.
+Also, a private link between GoodData and the customer's virtual private cloud (VPC) can be established.
+Comprehensive guidance for the setup is available in GoodData product documentation.